bookofproofs/bookofproofs.github.io/_sources/history/13th-century/yang-hui.md

 * For example, if the problem reduced to the solution of a quadratic equation, then Yang would solve it numerically, then show how to solve a general quadratic equation numerically.
 * What Yang's method essentially reduces to is finding the determinant of the matrix of coefficients of the system of equations.
 * There is other work in Yang's Detailed analysis that we should single out for a mention.
-* A year after producing Detailed analysis Yang wrote Riyong suanfa (Mathematics for everyday use).
+* A year after producing Detailed analysis Yang wrote "Riyong suanfa" (Mathematics for everyday use).
-* Over the next years Yang must have continued to produce material for mathematics texts but he published nothing more until 1274 when Cheng Chu Tong Bian Ben Mo which means Alpha and omega of variations on multiplication and division appeared.
+* Over the next years Yang must have continued to produce material for mathematics texts, but he published nothing more until 1274 when Cheng Chu Tong Bian Ben Mo which means Alpha and omega of variations on multiplication and division appeared.
 * In 1275 two further works by Yang appeared; the Practical mathematical rules for surveying and Continuation of ancient mathematical methods for elucidating strange properties of numbers, both being works of two chapters.
-* All Yang's volumes of 1274 and 1275 were assembled into what were essentially his collected works called Yang Hui suanfa (Yang Hui's methods of computation).
+* All Yang's volumes of 1274 and 1275 were assembled into what were essentially his collected works called "Yang Hui suanfa" (Yang Hui's methods of computation).
 * The topics covered by Yang include multiplication, division, root-extraction, quadratic and simultaneous equations, series, computations of areas of a rectangle, a trapezium, a circle, and other figures.
 * This was not the first time Yang had shown such concerns, for his elementary text of 1262 was also clearly designed to help beginners.
 * Look at Yang's explanation.